Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 8) Departmental personnel are exempt from certain clauses of the Articles of Service solely for the need to carry out their specific duties stated in their guidelines.

+9) All Corporation Personnel have the right to send a formal request for information regarding their punishments from the Regulations Department and Discord Moderation.

+*a) All formal requests for information must be made with the intention of aiding them in the appeals process for each specific department/sub-component.*

+*b) Formal requests may be denied for cases where their punishment is unappealable.*

+*c) For appeals regarding Class-E, the appealee must be shown where to find details about their punishment.*

+*d) Certain personnel/information involved in the cases can be blacked out if there is strong evidence that suggests the personnel's safety may be endangered or that information may cause future problems.*